 - Good retention and viral growth are prerequisites for scaling a company to millions, or even billions of users.

-A final words on churn rates
+A final word on churn rate analysis

 It’s pretty common to see more customers cancel a service during the first month of use than later on.
 That’s why in the following simulation, I provide you with two retention rates: the First Month Retention Rate and the Long term Retention Rate.
 Using these parameters in our calculations will lead to more precise results.